Suspect in deadly Chester hit-and-run surrenders

 MEDIA, Pa.
 (WPVI) --The suspect in a hit-and-run crash that killed a father of two in Chester back in December has surrendered to authorities.

-Tia Jones arrived at the Pennsylvania State Police barracks in Media Thursday morning.
+46-year-old Tia Jones of New Castle, Delaware, arrived at the Pennsylvania State Police barracks in Media on Thursday morning.

 Jones faces multiple charges in the death of 46-year-old Ronald Jahmail Williams of Chester on December 16, 2017.

 Family members say Williams, known as "Peabody," was on his way home from his bartending job when it happened.
+Jones knew the victim, authorities said.
+She and Williams were at the same bar shortly before the fatal crash.

 Investigators say Williams stopped his vehicle for an unknown reason on the Highland Avenue on-ramp to I-95 southbound in Chester shortly before 3 a.m.

 He got out of his vehicle, and that's when police say a car hit him and kept going, fleeing south on I-95.

-Williams was pronounced dead on the scene by the Delaware County Medical Examiner.
+Williams was pronounced dead at the scene by the Delaware County Medical Examiner.

+After Williams was hit Jones panicked, police say, and she allegedly hid her Volkswagen Passat first in a friend's garage, then behind some trees near her home in Delaware.

+"The whole point is that people need to stop and render aid.
+There's a reason that law is on the books.
+You have to care about someone other than yourself.
+You have to stop and help," said Delaware County DA Kat Copeland.

 -----------